 In 2002, I accepted an offer for the chair of neurophysiology at the University Medical Center Hamburg-Eppendorf (UKE).
 Within a few years, I established a new research program in systems and cognitive neurosciences at the Dept. of Neurophysiology and Pathophysiology.
 This included the implementation of a BMBF-funded whole-head MEG facility, as well as of labs for EEG recordings, animal studies, and for intraoperative microelectrode studies in patients.
 This broad spectrum of approaches is also reflected in a highly interdisciplinary composition of my institute that accommodates scientists with backgrounds in psychology, biology, medicine, physics, computer science and engineering.

 Using EEG and MEG in combination with advanced source modeling techniques, we have been able to provide novel evidence for an importance of neuronal oscillations and neural synchrony for perceptual and cognitive processes.
 The role of oscillatory activity in perception was addressed in source-level studies on visual, auditory and pain systems.
-An important focus of my recent work, which has been supported by an ERC Advanced Grant, is on studying neural dynamics in multisensory processing.
+An important focus of my work in the past ten years, which has been supported by an ERC Advanced Grant, has been on studying neural dynamics in multisensory processing.
 Looking at the interaction of visual, auditory and tactile systems, we have been able to obtain novel evidence for a role of oscillations and neural coherence for crossmodal integration of information.
 Our studies on multisensory processing in the human brain are complemented by studies in animals, allowing a more detailed analysis of dynamic interactions at the level of small populations or single-cell activity.
 In a number of human studies we have addressed the modulation of sensory processing by factors like emotion and attention.
 Furthermore, we have been able to show that coherent oscillations are relevant for decision-making and for the emergence of conscious states in the human brain.
 Conceptually, this has led us to the hypothesis that there may be generic „spectral fingerprints“ of specific cortical computations.

 Another major focus of my work is on sensorimotor interactions, both in cortical and cortico-subcortical networks.
 We have addressed this issue in EEG and MEG studies both in healthy human participants and in patients with movement disorders, providing evidence for a role of oscillatory activity in sensorimotor remapping and in predictive timing functions.
 Furthermore, we employ intraoperative recordings during surgery for deep brain stimulation to study altered neuronal dynamics and coupling in patients with Parkinson’s disease or dystonia.
-Complementing the research in patients, we also study cortex-basal ganglia interactions and their pathological alteration in rodent models.
+Complementing the research in patients, we have also studied cortex-basal ganglia interactions and their pathological alteration in rodent models.